SauravMukherjee44/SauravMukherjee44/README.md

 <h1>Technical Skills 🛠</h1>

-I am learning webdevelopment and having knowledge of HTML,CSS & Javascript.
+I have learned webdevelopment and having knowledge of HTML,CSS & Javascript, Jquery and ReactJs.
 Beside that I am also learning Java and also has basic knowledge of C++.
 I also know how to use Vs-Code for doing contribution on github and also learning git.

 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />